 Describe the pain

-If it is a dull pain, with pressure, and tenderness around the scalp, this could mean a tension headache.
-If the pain is throbbing or pulsing pain, it could be a migraine.
+If it is a dull pain, with pressure and tenderness around the scalp, this could mean a tension headache.
+It could be a migraine if the pain is throbbing or pulsing pain.
 Both headaches can present intense pain, just different types of pain.

 Migraines often come with symptoms beyond head pain.

 - Light sensitivity

 - A sensation of Pins and needles in one or both arms

 Individuals not experiencing any of these symptoms are more than likely dealing with a tension headache.

 Those with tension headaches can still perform jobs, drive, read, and operate through daily life, even though it can be painful and frustrating.
 Migraines are very different.
 Many handle their migraines by lying down in a dark, quiet room with an eye mask on until the headache passes.
 If the headache disrupts your life, it is more than likely a migraine.